On sets of linear forms of maximal complexity: Proof of Theorem

 \subsection{Complexity of linear forms and vanishing of polynomials}

-The first step in the proof of Theorem~\ref{t: th1} is similar to that in~\cite{KaminskiS21}.
-It also resembles some previous results of this type, see, for example,~\cite[Lemma~9.28]{BuergisserCSL97}, however it seems to be new.
+The first step in the proof of Theorem~\ref{thm: main} is similar to that in~\cite{KaminskiS21}.
+It also resembles some previous results of this type, see, for example,~\cite[Lemma~9.28]{BuergisserCSL97} or~\cite[Lemma~2.3]{Strassen74}, however, it seems to be new, see also Appendix~\ref{app:NonVanishing}.

-\begin{lemma} If $\cC(\Delta) < m(n - 1)$, then for some nonzero polynomial with integer coefficients $P(Z_{1,1},\ldots,Z_{m,n})$ of degree and height
+\begin{lemma} If $\cC(\Delta) < m(n - 1)$, then for some nonzero polynomial with integer coefficients $Q\(Z_{1,1},\ldots,Z_{m,n}\)$ of degree and height

-respectively, where $N = mn$, we have $P(\delta_{1,1},\ldots,\delta_{m,n}) = 0$. \end{lemma}
+respectively, where $N = mn$, we have $Q\(\delta_{1,1},\ldots,\delta_{m,n}\) = 0$. \end{lemma}